SysdataSpA/Docker/README.md

 ```

 this method check all missing resources and count the amount of all Content-Lenght.
-After this, if you want to download all checked and missing resources, you can use
+After this, if you want to **download all checked and missing resources**, you can use

 ```